mui/mui-x/docs/data/charts/getting-started/getting-started.md

 # Charts - Getting started

 <p class="description">Install the MUI X Charts package to start building React data visualization components.</p>

 ## Installation

 Run one of the following commands to add install the free Community version or the paid Pro version of the MUI X Charts:

 <!-- #default-branch-switch -->

 {{"component": "modules/components/ChartsInstallationInstructions.js"}}

-The Charts packages have has a peer dependency on `@mui/material`.
+The Charts packages have a peer dependency on `@mui/material`.
 If you're not already using it, install it with the following command:

 <codeblock storageKey="package-manager">